 From season 4 to 7, the intro sequence was replaced by small clips where the viewer would see things that were prominent later on in each episode and that featured the name of the show and its creator.
 Every writer would come up with the one for their particular episode.

 FX's The Shield (2002) is mentioned as a favorite show among some of this shows characters and several guest stars from "The Shield" have had guest appearances on this show, including U-Turn and Guillermo.

 The book Rejuvenile by author Christopher Noxon has appeared several times on the show.
 Noxon is married to series creator Jenji Kohan.
 Noxon was also the music supervisor for season one and appeared in the pilot episode as a bear hunter.

-Jenji Kohan explains on the DVD commentary that the decision of literally burning down Agrestic and move on to another story-line was due to the fact that the writers were getting bored of writing suburbia jokes.
-Mary-Louise Parker was particularly pleased with the idea of killing the premise of the show, as she loves risks when it comes to her acting.
+Jenji Kohan explains during the DVD commentary that the decision of literally burning down Agrestic and moving on to another story-line was due to the fact that the writers were getting bored of writing suburbia jokes.
+Mary-Louise Parker was particularly pleased with the idea of killing the original premise of the show, having said loving taking risks when it comes to her acting.